Improve elementary school sales with a new motivational approach

 No doubt, finding the right product to sell is important.
 So too is motivating your students with incentives that they’ll really want to work for.
-So if you're looking for elementary school fundraising ideas, consider changing your prizes.
+So if you're looking for elementary school fundraising ideas that work, consider changing your prizes.

 Cheap, junky, but enticing prizes to a 4 year old appear at the lower levels, and ‘mind-blowing’ prizes can be found at the higher prize levels.
 The only problem is that you have to sell so many items to get the more exciting toys.